 00:41:27 Ah, the old David E. Kelley production logo.
 It’s catchphrase of “You stinker!” seems incredibly apt.

-There are probably lots of reasons why this show never made it any further than this.
+There are probably lots of reasons why this Wonder Woman TV pilot never made it any further than this.
 I’ll simply believe in one reason though: it’s bad.
 Really, really bad.

 Let’s put aside the awful costume, the lousy effects, the wooden acting and the fact that it’s a dismal melodrama.
 Instead, just consider the incredibly weak story for a moment.
 There are so many inconsistencies, leaps of logic and mixed-up subplots to take it seriously in any way.
 That wouldn’t be a bad thing if it had a sense of humour about itself, but it doesn’t.
 Instead, everything is played so straight that it’s kind of sad.